Sending Commands to a Modem (Hayes Compatible)

 Command Function

-AT Attention.
-Needed before every other command ( except A/ and the escape code).
-Example: ATDT
+AT Attention - Needed before every other command (except A/ and the escape code).
+For Example: ATDT

 A/ Repeat the last command (Don't use ATA/)